danielnopinheiro/CFKM/README.md

 Codes and implementations of the Convex Fuzzy k-Medoids problem

 ## Matlab
 We provide the Matlab implementation used in [(paper link)](https://).
 You may start with files [example.m](https://github.com/danielnopinheiro/CFKM/blob/master/matlab/example.m) and [example2.m](https://github.com/danielnopinheiro/CFKM/blob/master/matlab/example2.m) in order to understand how to use the functions.
-Following we briefly describe each function present in this implementation.
+Following we briefly describe each function present in our implementation.

 ### Problem solving functions
 * [CFKM](https://github.com/danielnopinheiro/CFKM/blob/master/matlab/CFKM.m): solves the Convex Fuzzy k-Medoids problem;